whiteout-io/mail/README.md

 Whiteout Mail is an easy to use email client with integrated OpenPGP encryption written in pure JavaScript.
 Download the official version under [whiteout.io](http://whiteout.io).

+### Features

+You can read about product features and future roadmap in our [FAQ](https://github.com/whiteout-io/mail-html5/wiki/FAQ).

 ### Privacy and Security

-* We take the privacy of your data very seriously.
-Messages are [encrypted end-to-end ](http://en.wikipedia.org/wiki/End-to-end_encryption) using the [OpenPGP](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) protocol.
+We take the privacy of your data very seriously.
+Here are some of the technical details:

+* Messages are [encrypted end-to-end ](http://en.wikipedia.org/wiki/End-to-end_encryption) using the [OpenPGP](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) protocol.
 This means that only you and your correspondents can read your mail.

 * The client talks directly via IMAP/SMTP to your mail server.
 Your messages and private PGP key are stored encrypted on your computer and are never sent to our our servers.